nebez/smartstart/README.md

 Check out a live preview of it over here.
 http://nebez.github.io/smartstart/

-If for some reason you don't want to download it and run it locally, you can use the link above the live preview above as your homepage.
+If for some reason you don't want to download it and run it locally, you can use the link above as your homepage.
 I can't promise it'll be up forever, but it will be kept updated for you with the latest changes automatically.

 Download
 ---